 Common Types of Online Fraud

-In recent years online fraud schemes have become more and more sophisticated.
+In recent years, online fraud schemes have become more and more sophisticated.
 Gone are the days when these fraudulent schemes were perpetrated by unsophisticated individuals operating out of third-world countries.
-Nowadays, these crimes are carried out by criminal syndicates that employ a wide array of professionals (e.g., lawyers, accountants, financial experts, linguists, computer specialists) who target specific organizations or individuals using uniquely tailor-made approaches.
+Nowadays, these crimes are carried out by criminal syndicates that employ a wide array of professionals (e.g., lawyers, accountants, financial experts, linguists, computer specialists) who target specific organisations or individuals using uniquely tailor-made approaches.

 1. Online Romance Scam